walcht/neovim-unity/README.md

 Neovim development experience for the Unity game engine.
 Any feedback is more than welcome (especially regarding C# LSP details).

+## References

+There a lot of other resources/projects that can help you in improving your Unity Neovim development experience:

+- [roslyn.nvim][roslyn_nvim]: a well-maintained Roslyn LSP plugin for neovim (I advise you to use this rather than setting up your own Roslyn LS Lua config - it will save you a lot of headache).
+- [lspconfig's Roslyn LS setup][roslyn_lspconfig]: a single .lua file for setting up Roslyn LS.
+I advise you to use the plugin [roslyn.nvim][roslyn_nvim] which provides a lot of additional features.
+- [unity-ping.nvim][unity_ping]: sync active buffer to Unity Editor Project window (ping/select asset).
+- [nvim-unity][nvim_unity]: Use Neovim as the default code editor for Unity — with .csproj generation, OmniSharp support and LSP-ready workflow.

 ## License

 MIT License.
 See LICENSE.txt file for more info.